devSouvikb/souvikbiswas-portfolio/README.md

 Hey!
 Welcome to my portfolio.

-I have created this with Tanay Pratap live on youtube.

-For now, I know:
+This portfolio is to showcase my learnings and includes all my projects and blogs.

+Technologies I am familiar with:

-1. HTML
+- HTML
-1. CSS
+- CSS
-1. JavaScript
+- JavaScript
+- ReactJS
-1. NodeJS
+- NodeJS
-1. Repl.it
-1. CHALK
+- Git and Github
+- Web Hosting